crystalglewis/crystalglewis/Greenwood_Hospital_Admissionis_Analysis/Greenwood_Hospital_Admissions_Analysis/README.md

 - Structuring relationships between patient, department, and insurance data
 - Preparing fields for time-based trend analysis and department-level aggregation

-The dataset used in this project is synthetic and intended for analytical demonstration purposes only.
+Note: The dataset used in this project is synthetic and intended for analytical demonstration purposes only.

 ---